markdom/specification/1.0/markdom.md

 ##### Heading Block {#domain-headingblock}

 A *Markdom heading block* is a *Markdom block* that represents a headline.
-Implementations that generate output that is displayed to humans should display the headline text as an appropriatly emphasized and separated paragraph.
+Implementations that generate output that is displayed to humans should display the headline text as an appropriately emphasized and separated paragraph.

 A *Markdom heading block* has a mandatory integer parameter named `level` and a sequence of *Markdom contents* named `contents`.

 Valid values of the `level` parameter are 1 to 6, where a lower value indicates a higher precedence of the headline.

-The `contents` sequnece shouldn't be empty.
+The `contents` sequence shouldn't be empty.

 ##### Ordered List Block {#domain-orderedlistblock}